remotelabz/remotelabz/README.md

 git clone https://gitlab.remotelabz.com/crestic/remotelabzv2.git
 cd remotelabzv2
 ```
-In the Vagrantfile, modify the IP in the following line in ordre you can access to your VirtualBox VM from your host.
+In the `Vagrantfile`, modify the IP in the following line in ordre you can access to your VirtualBox VM from your host.
 This IP must be in the same network than your host-only network interface.

-config.vm.network "private_network", ip: "192.168.50.4",virtualbox__intnet: true
+`config.vm.network "private_network", ip: "192.168.50.4",virtualbox__intnet: true`

 ```
 sudo vagrant up
-sudo vagrant ssh
 ```

 You can now access the website via http://localhost:8000/login.
 Username : root@localhost
 Password : admin

+You can also access to the created VM via ssh
+Username : vagrant
+Password : vagrant

 ## Troubleshooting